Safety Rules & FAQs

 • How do I buy tickets?

 Festival of Illumination tickets for September to November 24th can be purchased online for $25/person ages 3 years and older.
-Tickets will be available to purchase for September to November 24th at the entrance during the event for $30/person ages 3 years and older.
+Tickets will also be available to purchase for September to November 24th at the entrance during the event for $30/person ages 3 years and older.
 Click here to buy Festival of Illumination tickets online.

 • Can regular zoo admission tickets be used for the Festival of Illumination?
 If I visit the zoo during normal hours, can I stay in the zoo for the Festival of Illumination for free?

 Sorry, regular zoo admission tickets, Value Passes, and EARTH Memberships cannot be used for this event.
 The Festival of Illumination is a special event with limited availability, and it requires its own date and time specific ticket.
 The only zoo admission that includes the Festival of Illumination is the Zoo & Festival Combo Ticket ($45 online, does not include the train and Skyfari).

 • If I visit the zoo during normal hours, can I stay in the zoo for the Festival of Illumination for free?

 Zoo admission does not include the Festival of Illumination UNLESS you purchase a Zoo & Festival Combo Ticket.
 This is a special event that requires it’s own separate admission.
 All guests, including those who purchased festival tickets, are required to exit the zoo at closing time for staff to set up for the festival.
 Once the festival opens, you may enter using your Festival of Illumination ticket.
 Note: If you purchase a Zoo & Festival Combo Ticket, you do not need to exit the zoo entirely, however you will need to return to the zoo entrance or the Purple Peacock Gift Shop after the zoo closes and before the festival begins.

 • Do children need tickets?